These are the best discounts in the Great British Rail Sale

 Do railcard and child discounts apply?

-No railcard discounts, but children aged 5-15 travel half-price.
+No railcard discounts, but children aged five to 15 travel half-price.
 Again, an independent rail retailer will search for the best combination if you are a railcard holder.

 Can I go first class?

 As soon as you can.
-That one million tickets offered by Northern may sound like a large number, but compared with the usual numbers of rail journeys made in a 10-week spell (around 350 million) it is tiny.
+That 1 million tickets offered by Northern may sound like a large number, but compared with the usual numbers of rail journeys made in a 10-week spell (around 350 million), it is tiny.

 Read more: Which airport do you think is the worst in the world?

-Note: This piece is kept updated with the latest information